eddardd/eddardd/README.md

 ### Hi there 👋 I'm Eduardo Montesuma

 #### About Me 🤔
-I'm currently an undergraduate student @ Universidade Federal do Ceará.
-I am currently doing my bachelor thesis on Domain Adaptation for Fault Diagnosis.
-Since 2016 I have been working on various research projects on <b>Machine Learning</b>, <b>Control Theory</b> and <b>Image Procressing</b>.
-More recently, I am working on topics such as <b>Image Denoising</b>, <b>Transfer Learning/Domain Adaptation</b> and <b>Statistical Learning Theory</b>.
+I am currently a PhD student @ Université Paris-Saclay/CEA-List.
+The subject of my thesis is on the contributions of Optimal Transport Theory for Transfer Learning, and to Machine Learning in general.
+My research interests are related to applied mathematics, statistics and machine learning.
+In the past years, I focused on __Transfer Learning__, __Control Theory__, __Image Processing__, __Optimal Transport__ and __Statistical Learning Theory__.

 #### How to find me